 25th annual meeting on condensed matter physics will take place in Institute of Advanced Studies in Basic Science, Zanjan, Iran, 23-24 of Khordad 1398.
 The aim of this meeting is to bring together experimental and theoretical scientists in the field of condensed matter physics to present their recent results and to make an atmosphere for discussion.
 Moreover it is a good opportunity for young researchers and students to gain experience by joining this community.
 More information is accessible here.

-- Mrs Fahimeh Najafi’s defense session for master degree was held on 8th of January 2019 (18 of Day) in Dr. Jenab Saloon, physics department.
-Congratulation to her and hope she will success in the whole life.
+- Mrs Fahimeh Najafi‘s defense session for master degree was held on 8th of January 2019 (18 of Day) in Dr. Jenab Saloon, physics department.
+Congratulation to her and hope she will succeed in her whole life.

 - Congratulation to Miss Shima Farhoosh due to pass defense session for master degree which was held on 27th of July 2019 (5 of Mordad) in Dr. Jenab Saloon, physics department.

-Mr. Reza Salimi’s defense session for Ph.D. degree will be held on Sunday (30 of day), at 4 pm in department of polymer and color engineering, Amirkabir University of Technology.
+- Mr. Reza Salimi‘s defense session for Ph.D. degree was held on Sunday (30 of day), at 4 pm in the department of polymer and color engineering, Amirkabir University of Technology.
 His research area is related to nanophotocatalysts for solar hydrogen production.
-Congratulation to him and hope he pass session successfully.
+Congratulation to Dr. Salimi!